iBotPeaches/Apktool/INTERNAL.md

 `connortumbleson.com` server with username `connor`.
 Head to `public_html/apktool` and upload the `apktool_x.x.x.jar` to it.

-Now re-generate the md5 hashes for these files.
+Now re-generate the md5/sha256 hashes for these files.

     md5sum *.jar > md5.md5sum
+    sha256 *.jar > sha256.shasum

 Check the `md5.md5sum` file for the hashes.
 The file will look something like this.

     6de3e097943c553da5db2e604bced332  apktool_1.4.10.jar
     ...
     1e6be08d3f9bb4b442bb85cf4e21f1c1  apktool_2.2.2.jar

+Additionally check the `sha256.shasum` file for the hashes.
+This file will look almost identical to the above except for containing sha256 hashes.

 The hashes match so we have uploaded the binaries to all 3 locations.
 Time to get writing the release post.